tytydraco/yessleep/out/Evidence_against_Dr_William_Allison.md

 *1999-OCT-21*

 *PROFESSOR: My student, William Allison, did some amazing experiments during the autumn break.
-Will, can you show it to the camera and explain it?WILLIAM: So, as you can see, these are dead plant cells, showing absolutely no life activity since a week ago.
+Will, can you show it to the camera and explain it?*

+*WILLIAM: So, as you can see, these are dead plant cells, showing absolutely no life activity since a week ago.
 Now I’ll inject it with this fluid I’ve developed, it’s made of \[REDACTED\] and \[REDACTED\].
 It can bring these cells back to life.*

 *William injects the fluid into the cells.*